LLNL/csld/manual.rst

 Input files for long-range forces
 ---------------------------------
 To obtain the Born effective charges and dielectric tensor required for long-range treatment, dielectric calculations should be performed with density functional perturbation theory (DFPT) for the primitive cell before csld fitting.
 Obtain born_charge.txt and epsilon_inf.txt by

 ::

   $ polaron_main --task born --p1 PATH_TO_DFPT_CALCULATION/OUTCAR

+Failure to use this script to generate symmetrized files may result in errors.

 ******
 Manual